PennyLaneAI/pennylane-lightning/doc/lightning_tensor/device.rst

 Operations and observables support
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The ``lightning.tensor`` supports all gate operations supported by PennyLane, with the exception of :func:`~pennylane.StatePrep`, which is *not supported* by the *Exact Tensor Network* method.
+The ``lightning.tensor`` supports all gate operations supported by PennyLane, with the exception of :class:`~pennylane.StatePrep`, which is *not supported* by the *Exact Tensor Network* method.

 **Supported operations:**